mgagcode/tmi_scripts/docs/source/tmistation_demo.rst

 * Operating System

-  * The system was developed on both Windows 10 and Ubuntu 18.04
+  * The system was developed and tested on Ubuntu 18.04
-  * Most testing occurs on Ubuntu given its the expected OS used in the factory because of cost (its free)
   * All these instructions are for Ubuntu 18.04

 * Outside Software Requirements